tjaffri/alexa-skill-meezan/README.md

 This repository is set to deploy automatically to AWS lambda, via Travis CI.
 Any commits to master will get automatically built, tested and deployed.

-However, if you want to deploy manually for any reason, you can follow the following steps:
+However, if you want to deploy manually for any reason, you have two options:

-1. Zip up the `build/release/` directory into `package.zip` and manually upload it to Lambda at: https://console.aws.amazon.com/lambda/home
-2. If you have changed any files in `model/**` at all, you need to go to https://developer.amazon.com/edw/home.html and update the Interaction model for the Alexa Skill.
-You can use the expanded utterances in `build/UTTERANCES.txt` as well as the schema and custom slot data under `model/**`.

-#### TODO: Incorporate the items below
+#### Manual Deployment in the Developer Console

-### Package
+1. Package up your skill by running:
 ```bash
 npm run package
 ```

-This creates `build/package.zip` containing the compiled skill - this can be uploaded directly to AWS Lambda.
+2. This creates `build/package.zip` containing the compiled skill, which can be uploaded directly to AWS Lambda.
 It exposes a single function `index.hander`.
 Skill utterances defined in the `model` directory are expanded and output to `build/UTTERANCES`.

-### Deploy
+3. Manually upload `package.zip` it to Lambda at: https://console.aws.amazon.com/lambda/home
+4. If you have changed any files in `model/**` at all, you need to go to https://developer.amazon.com/edw/home.html and update the Interaction model for the Alexa Skill.
+You can use the expanded utterances in `build/UTTERANCES.txt` as well as the schema and custom slot data under `model/**`.

+#### Manual Deployment via Local Deployment Script

+If you configure the project with AWS credentials under ``config/lambda.config.js`` then you can build, test, package and deploy the project with a single command.
+You can then configure the deployed skill in the [AWS console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/meezan).

 ```bash
 npm run deploy
 ```

-If you configure the project with AWS credentials then you can build, test, package and deploy the project with a single command.
-You can check it out in the [AWS console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/meezan).